blinemedical/KMeans/README.md

 FSharpRandom
 ============

-A random repository of F# scratch notes
+A random repository of F# scratch notes.
+Most of these are unfinished